Tafseer Surah Al- Mutaffifeen

-This surah begins with a profound declaration against those who give short measure and a certain type of criminal.
+This surah begins with a profound declaration against a certain type of criminal.
 The word mutaffifeen comes from tafafa and a doer of tafafa is a mutaffif, a person who when in business will try to get a little more than they deserve when purchasing something and give a little less than they should when selling something.
 This is done in both tangible and intangible things.
 For example, in services you might owe someone five hours at work, but you want to get away early and give two minutes less as you think no one will notice – two minutes is not a big deal.
 Or you have to give someone one kilogram of rice but you put a few grams less on the scales.
-This is the mutaffif who gets away with so little that the person that gets swindled can’t even come back and complain that he never got the exact amount, as it will seem petty and because it is difficult to prove that it is clear cut cheating.
+This is the mutaffif who gets away with so little that the person that gets swindled can’t even come back and complain that he never got the exact right amount, as it will seem petty.
 So it’s not about taking huge amounts unjustly, but about taking little amounts unjustly and unfairly.

 This is common even in today’s time where we don’t necessarily buy many things by weight but we still might apply pressure to get something extra out of a seller by threatening to take our custom elsewhere or asking to speak to the manager.
 Sometimes it is necessary, but at others times you know deep down in your conscience when you are being a mutaffif (by being unfair).
 The word yutawafawna means they are in fact given in full whatever they wanted but yastawfoon means that they tried to get the fullest amount they could with an attitude of wanting more, more, more!
 This verse is not about the businessperson but in fact the customer who tries to get more than he deserves.